 A pathway to happiness means consulting your soul

-Self awareness the pathway to happiness consulting your soul is all about life’s purpose consulting dramatically expands your self awareness and clearly illuminates.
+Self awareness is the pathway to happiness.
+Consulting your soul is all about life’s purpose and dramatically expands your self awareness and clearly illuminates.

 Recently, I approached a traffic light where a man stood in shabby clothes with a three-legged dog by his side.
 As I waited for the light to change I looked at this scene with compassion and felt an urge to contribute something.
 The sign he was carrying indicated that he was homeless.

 The people in my car commented that he was a strong young man, and there were plenty of employment opportunities, and why should anyone give to people who are capable of working.
 They indicated a kind of mild contempt for this man soliciting funds whom they felt "should" be working.
 My thoughts were on him and the fact that he cared for and fed this crippled dog.
 I rolled down the window and gave him several dollars for which he expressed enormous gratitude.